Employer tools for diabetes prevention and care

 • Condition management programs: A nurse practitioner helps members manage their conditions by teaching self-management skills and coordinating care with providers.

-• Diabetes self-management education: A diabetes provider leads in-person group sessions which provide members with a resource for their individual concerns, peer-support, and practical information on subjects such as nutrition and testing blood sugar.
+• Diabetes self-management education: A Certified Diabetes Care and Education Specialist leads in-person group or individual sessions which provide members with a resource for their concerns, peer support, and practical information on subjects such as nutrition and testing blood sugar.

 • UPMC Centers for Diabetes Education and Support: A network of care facilities throughout western Pennsylvania provides educational support programs and care to members living with diabetes.

-Much like how regular maintenance to a car can keep it running smoothly, making small lifestyle changes can ensure good long-term health and prevent chronic conditions like diabetes.
-UPMC Health Plan’s holistic approach to prevention can provide your employees the education, tools, and access to the care needed to lead healthy, productive lives.
+Much like regular maintenance helps keep a car running smoothly, small lifestyle changes can help prevent chronic conditions like diabetes.
+Our holistic approach to prevention can provide your employees with access to the care needed to lead healthy, productive lives.

 Connect with us